Social Sustainability Fund - SSF

 One of the conditions to apply is that your company involves its local producers and suppliers.
 Your partnership consists of at least the following parties:

-- 1 company with a branch or permanent office in the Netherlands (this can be the main applicant);
+- 1 company with a branch or permanent office in the Netherlands;

 - 1 local company or corporation;

-- 1 local NGO or another NGO with sufficient knowledge of the local context and a local network.
+- 1 local social organisation, a local civil society organisation or a social organisation with sufficient knowledge of the local context and a local network.

 A project partnership is a mix of companies and social organisations (for example, NGOs) in which: